Hywin (NASDAQ:HYW) Updates Q4 2021 Earnings Guidance

-Hywin (NASDAQ:HYW) updated its fourth quarter 2021 earnings guidance on Tuesday.
-The company provided EPS guidance of $- for the period.
+Hywin (NASDAQ:HYW) issued an update on its fourth quarter 2021 earnings guidance on Tuesday morning.
+The company provided earnings per share guidance of $- for the period.
 The company issued revenue guidance of $74.06 million-78.69 million.

 Hywin Company Profile